divyarajsinhsindhav/ecommerce-api/Readme.md

-# Express API Route Documentation
+# Ecommerce API Documentation

-This README provides an overview of the express routes in the project.
+This README provides an overview of the routes in the project.
 The routes serve both admin and user functionalities, including product management, order processing, and report generation.

 ## Technologies